AbdelrahmanAbounida/ANOM/README.md

 # ANOM
-This is a simple Transformer that loads datapoints and represent them in both time domain and fourier domain
+This is a simple PyQt Application that loads datapoints and represent them in both domains, Time and Fourier domain

 <img src="project/ANOM1.jpeg" width="100%" style="margin-top:10px;" />